hrbsystems/twilio-video-app-react/README.md

-# Twilio Video React App
+# Cloned from Twilio Video React App.
+## the original intention was change the base Twilio implementation creating a customized app for Iberwan.
+## this app was discontinued - Iberwan decides to use Google Meeting integration

 [![CircleCI](https://circleci.com/gh/twilio/twilio-video-app-react.svg?style=svg)](https://circleci.com/gh/twilio/twilio-video-app-react)